Smart bikes have become one of the most popular home workout options, especially as people continue to seek home workout solutions.

 The decision between the two comes down to whether you value the large number of accessories included with the MYX II Plus or the free 1-year iFit membership offered by NordicTrack.

-Winner: NordicTrack s22i if streaming is top priority, with the MYX II Plus being a winner if you’re interested in additional exercise accessories.
+NordicTrack s22i if streaming is your top priority.
+MYX II Plus if you’re interested in additional exercise accessories.

 Warranty and return policy